 Provides skills and knowledge in the health information field related to electronic medical records management and the role of the "scribe" for the medical office.
 Course content will also include evaluation of filing systems and equipment, along with maintenance of database records according to information management theory.

 ADMISSION REQUIREMENT

 Associate degree or higher and/or comparable computer competency and work experience.

-For more information or to register, visit www.victoriacollege.edu/ce, call (361) 572-6417.
+For more information or to register, visit www.VictoriaCollege.edu/WCE or call (361) 582-2412.

 Emergency Medical Service Professions (noncredit)